A Split Second

 Visual artist and game designer Jochem van der Spek created Styleclash – The Painting Machine Construction Kit – a competitive abstract drawing game for the iPad2.
 Each player can construct a virtual drawing machine whose main properties can be manipulated, thus influencing the machine’s visual expressive output.
 By choosing your type of brush, pencil or crayon and specific drawing technique, your machine creates a unique drawing.
 Not the players but the machines battle against each other for stylistic dominance in the playing field.

-Over the course of 2012 these three games will be distributed online in one form or another and/or showcased at other galleries and musuems.
+Over the course of 2012 these three games were distributed online and/or showcased at other galleries and musuems.
 Subscribe to our newsletter for bi-weekly updates on Submarine Channel projects.

 Ding!
 Award for A Split Second

 These three short games are the tangible result of a three-year research project with the title A Split Second – an initiative of Stedelijk Museum and Submarine Channel.
 A Split Second explored the concept of artistic authorship within the context of video games by fostering cross-disciplinary collaborations between visual artists and game designers.
 The project started in 2008, when the project concept was awarded with the DING!
 Award, an initiative of the Dutch Cultural Media Fund, Virtual Platform and BKVB Fund.

 Games in the Stedelijk